SMTG-Bham/doped/docs/Dev_ToDo.md

       with the original structure and get the difference (-> configurational degeneracy) from this.
 Not sure if we can do this in general?
 Taking the unrelaxed and relaxed defect structures, and getting the difference in symm-ops according to `spglib`?
-  - Also add consideration of odd/even number of electrons to account for spin degeneracy (can pull from `vr.parameters["NELECT"]` / magnetisation from OUTCAR/vasprun or atomic numbers (even/odd) plus charge)(can also use this to double check odd is odd and even even as expected, warn user if not)

 - **`pydefect`** Interface:
   - Having an interface module for `pydefect` to convert parsed outputs to the `pydefect`/`vise` output, would allow the easy:
     - Automation of shallow defect analysis (and allow for easy further analysis of eigenvalues etc) – Adair's done before